kat-sauma/kat-sauma/README.md

 * designing and developing an npm package Pixel Pusher! --> a pixel painting app for the Terminal to make visual poems
 * design and front-end services for a startup app Support System to provide marginalized communities with a search for medical providers

-+  looking to collaborate on projects with socially focused impact or artistic explorations in the visual, musical, or live performance realm.
+looking to collaborate on projects with socially focused impact or artistic explorations in the visual, musical, or live performance realm.

-+  help me with algorhithmic animations any time!
+help me with algorhithmic animations any time!

-+  hunt me down for CSS questions or talk out a project idea
+hunt me down for CSS questions or talk out a project idea

-+  get to know me a layer deeper:
+get to know me a layer deeper:
-        - non-binary
+* non-binary
-        - queer
+* queer
-        - middle-eastern
+* middle-eastern
-        - post-modern dancer
+* post-modern dancer
+* poet
+* music-maker

 have fun:
 🌐  katsauma@gmail.com